-Seller: You can stamp or print a production exemption statement on the front of your invoice.
+Seller: You may stamp or imprint a Producer Exemption Claim on the front of your invoice.
 If customers fill in their exemption claim on a stamped or imprinted statement each time you make an exempt sale to them, you don't have to keep a form ST-101 on file for them.
-Contact the Tax Commission to get the required language for the exemption statement.
+Contact the Tax Commission to get the required language for the statement.